brunomuniz-encora/poc-starlingx-messages/Demo.md

 [//]: # (TODO Add screenshot of the whole thing here.)

 When a `node` is, for any reason, not able to send data to the `central`, it continues to generate and accumulate data.

-This offline status can be simulated with the click of a button in this demonstration.
+> _NOTE_: This offline status can be simulated with the click of a button in this demonstration.

 [//]: # (TODO: turning nodes offilne and showing how it reflects on the timeseries)